lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 type-safe solution, 'branded' types is the way to go here, see the docs of `@lightbase/utils` on this one.

-## GitHub actions and documentation

-You might have changed various commands, for example `npm run test` vs `npx compas test`, or change `compas generate application` to `npm run generate`.
-These changes should be reflected in your CI and documentation as well.

-Tasks:

-- Verify that GH actions are working as expected.
-Make sure `npm run build` is called as part of the pipelines.
-- Verify that all documentation does not mention outdated commands
-- In some projects error strings might refer to a command, so a global search on common commands like 'compas run' and 'compas migrate' might be good to execute.

 ## Tests

 Most of the test files are converted automatically to use Vitest' APIs.
 The setup that we